Kansas Legislature: Statehood to present

 On February 19, 1881, Kansas became the first state to amend its constitution to prohibit all alcoholic beverages.
 This action was spawned by the temperance movement, and was enforced by the ax-toting Carrie Nation beginning in 1888.
 After 1890, prohibition was joined with progressivism to create a reform movement.
 Kansas did not repeal prohibition until 1948, and even then it continued to prohibit public bars until 1987.

 The Populist Party was a significant third party movement in Kansas during the 1890s and peaked in the fall elections of 1892, when the ticket won the governor's office, four congressional seats, and control of the Kansas Senate.
 Populists and Republicans both claimed control of the Kansas House of Representatives, with the Populists accusing the Republican Party of election fraud.
 The dispute resulted in separate Populist-led and Republican-led Houses in 1893 that at first shared the chamber but later met in separate locations in the Kansas State Capitol after the Republican-led House took control of the chamber on February 15, 1893.
 The Kansas Supreme Court eventually sided with the Republicans and the Populist-led House disbanded.

 The state legislature was a leader in child labor reform, enacting a law in 1905 to restrict children under 14 from working in factories, meatpacking houses, or mines.

 Kansas was a center of the progressive movement, with support from the middle classes, editors such as William Allen White of the Emporia Gazette, and the prohibitionists.
 With the help of progressive state legislators, women gained the right to vote through a constitutional amendment approved by Kansans on November 5, 1912.

 Between 1922 and 1927, there were several legal battles between Kansas and the Ku Klux Klan, resulting in their expulsion from the state.

 The Kansas Legislature adopted the flag of Kansas in 1927.

 Since 1966, the legislature holds annual general sessions.
 Previously, the session in odd-numbered years was of unlimited duration while in even-numbered years the session was limited to 60 calendar days (unless two-thirds of the elected members of each house voted to extend it).
 A constitutional amendment adopted at the 1974 general election extended the duration of the session held in the even-numbered years to 90 calendar days, still subject to extension by a vote of two-thirds of the elected membership of each house.

 Legislative procedure

 The Kansas Legislature is composed of 165 part-time legislators, meeting normally once a year.
-Meetings begin in January and usually will last for a period of 90 days.
+Meetings begin on the second Monday in January and last for a period of 90 days during even years.
+Odd years have no time limit.
+In general, sessions end in May.
 The governor of Kansas retains the power to call a special legislative session if needed.